n-elloco/django-active-users/README.rst

 -----------------------------

 By default, 4 dimensions are saved in the keys (``user_id``, ``session_id``, ``IP``, ``username``).
-This is provided by class ``ActiveUserEntry``, which inherits from absctract class ``AbstractActiveUserEntry``.
+This is provided by class ``ActiveUserEntry``, which inherits from abstract class ``AbstractActiveUserEntry``.
-You can use your dimensions, defined in your own class, which should be descendant of class ``AbstractActiveUserEntry`` and you need to define the logic of using these dimensions inside the class method ``create_from_request``.
+You can use your dimensions, defined in your own class, which should be a descendant of class ``AbstractActiveUserEntry`` and you need to define the logic of using these dimensions in the class method ``create_from_request``.

 For example, we need to save information about service, which makes request, and this information we can take from request header.
 Also, we want use all dimensions from class ``ActiveUserEntry``.